 - 36. Home Accent Outdoors/Patio/Camping any combination of a two-piece coordinate (picnic/BBQ accessories, patio furniture cushions/covers, shades, (1) placemat with napkin (this is a "set" and does not count as a two-piece coordinate), utensil/condiment caddy, insulated carrier, picnic blanket, outdoor sling chair, hammock, sleeping bag, or any other similar item not stated for outdoors/patio/camping. - 37.
-Design Storyboard For an "Ultimate/Ideal" Room.
-Include color scheme, wall treatment, floor treatment, floor plan, etc. Exhibit will consist of a multimedia presentation, notebook or story board (matte or foam core board 20" x 15") with above items and a description of what was learned.
-Project can include but not limited to pictures, samples, diagram of room arrangement, drawings, narration, cost comparison of supplies, arrangements and budget/cost, etc. for project.
-See Storyboard instruction sheet. - 38.
-Recycled/Upcycled Furniture painted, stained, refinished, decoupage, tiled and/or upholstered furniture, or any other appropriate technique not stated.
-MUST include before and after (furniture displayed, showing how it was designed to fit a room's décor) photos, a description of the process who it was made for, why the need, any special considerations, or any other pertinent information supporting the finished product.
-See Recycle and Redesign instruction sheet. - 39.
+Recycled/Upcycled Furniture Painted, stained, refinished, decoupage, tiled or upholstered furniture, or any other appropriate technique not stated to recycle/repurposed a piece of furniture.
+Purchasing an unfinished piece of furniture does not qualify as recycling/repurposing.
+MUST include before and after (furniture displayed, showing how it was designed to fit a room's décor) photos, a description of the process inspiration/design process, who it was made for, why the need, any special considerations, or any other pertinent information supporting the finished product.
+See Recycle and Redesign instruction sheet. - 38.
 Seasonal Décor sewn from fabric: table runner, (2) placemats with napkins, wall hanging, yard flag/banner/windsock, centerpiece, decoration, or any other similar item, sewn by hand or machine stitching.
-This class is not intended for full size quilts/blankets which do not fit "seasonal décor." - \\ See Class 40 All Grades: Special "Needs" Accessory - \\ See Class 41 All Grades: Seasonal Décor non fabric - \\ See Class 42 All Grades: Interior Design Project Portfolio
+This class is not intended for full size quilts/blankets which do not fit "seasonal décor." - See Class 39 All Grades: Special "Needs" Accessory See Class 40 All Grades: Seasonal Décor non fabric See Class 41 All Grades: Interior Design Project Portfolio